Slovak Extraliga

-The Slovak Extraliga, known as the Tipos Extraliga since the 2020–21 season for sponsorship reasons, is the highest-level ice hockey league in Slovakia.
+The Slovak Extraliga, known as the Tipsport liga since the 2025–26 season for sponsorship reasons, is the highest-level ice hockey league in Slovakia.
 From 2018–19 to 2020–21, the league included one or two teams from Hungary.

-Teams from the Extraliga can participate in the IIHF's annual Champions Hockey League (CHL), competing for the European Trophy.
-Participation is based on the strength of the various leagues in Europe (excluding the European/Asian Kontinental Hockey League).
-Going into the 2022–23 CHL season, the Extraliga was ranked the No. 10 league in Europe, allowing them to send their top team to compete in the CHL.
+Teams from the Extraliga can participate in the IIHF's annual Champions Hockey League (CHL).
+Participation is based on the strength of the various leagues in Europe (excluding the KHL).
+In the 2022–23 CHL season, the Extraliga was ranked the No. 10 league in Europe, so the champion of the previous season competed in the CHL.

-The 1993–94 season was the first for the Slovak Extraliga following the peaceful dissolution of Czechoslovakia midway through the 1992–93 Czechoslovak Extraliga season – which all Slovak and Czech teams played to completion.
+The 1993–94 season was the first of the Slovak Extraliga following the peaceful dissolution of Czechoslovakia midway through the 1992–93 Czechoslovak Extraliga season – which all Slovak and Czech teams played to completion.

 Game

 Every regular season game is composed of three 20-minute periods, with an intermission of a maximum of 18 minutes between periods.
 If the game is tied following the 60-minute regulation time, a five-minute three-on-three sudden death overtime period is played.
 If a game is still tied after the overtime, a shootout decides the winner of the game.
 In a shootout, the team that scores the most penalty shots out of five attempts wins the game.
 If a game is still tied after five penalty-shot rounds, the shootout continues round by round, until one team scores while the other team fails to score.